Anders Carlson-Wee

 Anders Carlson-Wee is an American poet.
 His first collection, The Low Passions, was published by W. W. Norton & Company in 2019.
-Norton will publish his second collection, Disease of Kings, in 2023.
+Norton published his second collection, Disease of Kings, in 2023.

 Personal life

 Carlson-Wee was born in Minneapolis, Minnesota to Lutheran pastor parents, and grew up in Moorhead, Minnesota.
-He is a former professional rollerblader, and has written extensively about hopping freight trains and traveling the country.
+He is a former professional rollerblader, and has written extensively about dumpster diving, as well as hopping freight trains and traveling the country.
 He has dyslexia.

 He has two brothers: poet and filmmaker Kai Carlson-Wee and entrepreneur Olaf Carlson-Wee.

 Career

 Carlson-Wee studied at Fairhaven College of Western Washington University before earning his MFA at Vanderbilt University.

 His poems have been published in various journals and magazines including The Paris Review, Harvard Review, BuzzFeed, The American Poetry Review, Ploughshares, and Virginia Quarterly Review.

 Anders is co-director of the poetry film Riding the Highline, which has won numerous prizes at film festivals.